-Templates can be an excellent place to start if you have little or no experience of pattern making.
-There are a host of options online to get you started, and many include a simple to use guide for crafting the perfect design.
+Templates can be excellent places to start if you have little or no experience in pattern making.
+There are a host of options online to get you started, and many include simple guides for crafting the perfect design.

-Templates are otherwise known as a block pattern in industrial production.
+Templates are otherwise known as block patterns in industrial production.
 A block pattern is a custom-fitted, basic pattern from which patterns for many different styles of garments can be reproduced.

 Ensuring the perfect styling, fit and functionality is something that is mastered over many years.
 So finding the right creator to adapt and tweak your template and ideas is a worthwhile investment.

 If you are running a new business, it may not be viable to commit resources to this area if you have everything else to manage.
 In this instance, short courses can give you an overview.
-These practical taster sessions will help you understand the complexities of the skill.
-Plus assist you in developing a good relationship with a pattern making professional.
+These practical taster sessions will help you understand the complexities of the skill and assist you in developing a good relationship with a pattern making professional.

-For fashion students considering a career path in the industry, this skill is highly sought after.
-It may not be as glamorous on the outset as becoming a fashion designer.
-But, it will give you a diverse insight into the whole clothing production process including design.
+For fashion students considering career paths in the industry, this skill is highly sought-after.
+It may not be as glamorous on the outset as becoming a fashion designer, but it will give you diverse insights into the whole clothing production process including design.
 This skill is taught in several universities, plus there are establishments that also offer apprenticeships.

 Further information: How Fashion Apprenticeships Are Boosting The Clothing Manufacturing Industry.

 As mentioned above, pattern creation is a highly skilled technique that supports the work of designers.
-Without these technical skills, fashion wouldn’t be where it is today.
+Without this technical skill, fashion wouldn’t be where it is today.
 Hiring a pattern cutter can help you bring your designs to life, and not only that, this vital part of design turns sketches into wearable products.

-One of the main issues that professionals face is lack of understanding that comes with this line of work.
+One of the main issues that professionals face is a lack of understanding when it comes to this line of work.
 As it is a specialised area, designers often find it challenging that a pattern maker cannot completely translate a design into the prototype.

-Of course, there will always be tweaks and compromises, as some styles will require adjustment to fit the needs of the consumer.
-By building a good relationship with skilled cutting professionals ensures a smooth transition in the design and production process.
+Of course, there will always be tweaks and compromises as some styles will require adjustment to fit the needs of the consumer.
+Building a good relationship with skilled cutting professionals ensures a smooth transition in the design and production process.